 Connection speeds can have a major impact on how the internet is used.
-This chart shows the average reported download speed among K-12 institutions with a connection in the community, compared to those
+This chart shows the average reported download speed among K-12 institutions with a connection in the community, compared to those in other Connected communities.

 E-Rate Participation